lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 - Allowed hosts: Used to control the accessible storage and/or NFS hosts from a session when multiple storage/NFS hosts are available.
-Even if a NFS is mounted and can be used from Backend.AI, a user will not be able to use that host unless specified here.
+Even if a NFS is mounted and can be used from Backend.AI, a user will not be able to use that host unless it is specified here.
 However, the NFS host may be accessible in case the host is configured to be accessible in the domain and/or group level.
   Domain / group level settings are possible in Manager Hub.
 - Capacity: This is where you set the maximum available storage size.
 The disk